monte-language/monte/docs/source/prim-expr.rst

   >>> { def m := ["roses" => "red", "violets" => "blue"]; m["roses"] }
   "red"

-.. todo:: output of repl should be quoted like this.

-.. todo:: handle multi-line REPL examples when generating tests

 Like list expressions, a map expressions evaluates to an immutable data structures, a ``ConstMap``::